-The proposed updates to the SFOSP would tailor zoning districts to current community needs in alignment with the General Plan vision.
-The focus of the SFOSP Update allows for the creation of a transit-oriented, mixed-use activity center that supports local housing options for the patrons and employees of institutional, industrial, and medical uses and encourages commercial uses that provide local jobs, goods, and services.
-This updated approach to land use regulation would support a mixed-use area that is walkable, and serves more students, seniors, workers, and transit users.
-The SFOSP Update would contain the following zones and corresponding objectives:
+The proposed updates to the CDSP would tailor zoning districts to current community needs in alignment with the vision of the General Plan.
+The focus of the CDSP Update allows for financially feasible commercial and residential developments, and helps ensure that new buildings, streetscape improvements, and added amenities contribute positively to the pedestrian experience.
+This updated approach to land use regulation would support a mixed-use area that creates a range of opportunities for higher-density, transit-oriented development, served by multimodal linkage, and pedestrian open space amenities.
+The CDSP Update would contain the following zoning districts and corresponding objectives: